Jakhongir Artikkhodjayev

-Jahongir Abidovich Artikkhodjaev (Russian: Джахонги́р Аби́дович Артыкходжа́ев; Uzbek: Jahongir Abidovich Artikxodjaev) is former the Mayor (Khokim) of Tashkent City and founder of AKFA Group.
+Jahongir Abidovich Artikkhodjaev (Russian: Джахонги́р Аби́дович Артыкходжа́ев; Uzbek: Jahongir Abidovich Ortiqxoʻjayev) is former the Mayor (Khokim) of Tashkent City and founder of AKFA Group.

 He was appointed to his post on 21 December 2018, having been acting Khokim since April 26, 2018.
 He is also a senator of the Republic of Uzbekistan, and he is Chair of the Yoga Federation of the Republic of Uzbekistan.

 Before entering politics, Artikkhodjaev was an entrepreneur, and has founded several large businesses including AKFA and Artel.
 Since entering politics, he has no management involvement in these business interests.

 Early life and business career

 Artikkhodjaev was born on January 2, 1975, in Tashkent, Uzbekistan.
 He graduated from the Tashkent State University of Economics in 1996.

 In the early 1990s, when he was 17 years old Artikkhodjaev opened his first company, Jahongir LLC; a hairdressers and a shoe shop.
 In 1994, Artikkhodjaev opened his first car service centre, and began selling aluminium profiles, the latter of which became a cornerstone of his subsequent business development.

 In 2001, Artikkhodjaev founded the AKFA Company which started as a company for reselling imported profiles, in cooperation with the Turkish company Akpa.
 In 2010, the AKFA group of companies began the production of profiles for windows and doors in Tashkent.

 In 2011, Artikkhodjaev founded the Artel Group to produce electronics and household appliances.
 The company was funded from capital from the success of AKFA, and started with a small factory in Tashkent.
 In the same year, the company partnered with international companies including Samsung, for whom Artel began producing vacuum cleaners in Nukus.
 The company has since become the largest manufacturer of household appliances and electronics in Central Asia.

 In 2015, he was awarded the Order of Dustlik by the President of Uzbekistan.